thestormforge/optimize-controller/docs/redskyctl/redskyctl_init.md

 ### Options

 ```
       --bootstrap-role       Create the bootstrap role (if it does not exist). (default true)
       --extra-permissions    Generate permissions required for features like namespace creation
   -h, --help                 help for init
+      --image string         Specify the controller image to use. (default "controller:latest")
+      --ns-selector string   Create namespaced role bindings to matching namespaces.
+      --wait                 Wait for resources to be established before returning.
 ```

 ### Options inherited from parent commands